Hector: An Efficient Programming and Compilation Framework for Implementing Relational Graph Neural Networks in GPU Architectures: Evaluation and Discussion

-Noteworthy, even without compaction and linear-operator fusion, \oursystem{} still outperforms existing systems with only 4 slowdown cases, as Table~\ref{tab:base_vs_baseline} shows.
-Additionally, the unoptimized \oursystem{} code triggers fewer OOMs than existing systems, with the only exception where the RGAT inference is run on mag.
-As the breakdown in Figure~\ref{fig:bg_breakdown} shows, the cause of the performance improvement is the 1) eliminating redundant data movement by instead assmbling kernels with flexible access scheme to gather and scatter data on the fly, and 2) lower kernels to GEMM as much as possible.
+Notably, even without compact materialization or linear operator reordering, \oursystem{} still consistently outperforms existing systems, as Table~\ref{tab:base_vs_baseline} shows.
+In addition, the unoptimized \oursystem{} code triggers fewer OOMs than existing systems, with the only exception where the RGAT inference is run on mag and wikikg2.
+For comparison, we also show the statistics of the best optimized \oursystem{} code in Table~\ref{tab:base_vs_baseline}.